daniel-103/capstone-project/docs/executable creation.md

 ### Run the Build Script

-1. Open a terminal (Command Prompt, PowerShell, or Terminal on macOS/Linux) and navigate to your project directory.
+1. Open a terminal (Command Prompt, PowerShell, or Terminal on macOS/Linux) and navigate to the project directory.

 2. Run the build script:
    ```bash